The BIG VAT Guide

 Sometimes that is a sensible commercial decision.

-Sometimes it means capping growth to avoid a problem that would have been manageable with better pricing and planning.
+Sometimes it means capping growth to avoid a problem that would actually have been manageable with better pricing and planning.

 There is no universal answer.